cleemesser/python-edf/README.rst

   python setup.py install

 Or, if you are doing development, you can do::

-  python setup.py develop
+  pip install -r requirements-dev.txt python setup.py develop

-This requires a working C compiler on your machine.
+This requires a working C compiler on your machine as well as the other build requirements such as cython, setuptools and numpy.

 Previously, I had made wheels to allow for simple pip installs, but changes in packaging seems to have broken these.
+I will see if the manylinux ppa project can help with this.

+I am currently working on using setuptools and the pyproject.toml file to make it so that you can at least do a pip install of the source distribution.

+Install/Packing Status:

+On ubuntu 20.04 with gcc installed:
+- pip install <path-to-cloned-git-repo>   # works with setuptools branch

+- with pip 21.2.2  python=3.7; pip 21.2.4 python=3.8, python=3.9, python=3.10

+  pip install edflib  # works to install edflib 0.84.0 from source distribution

 python 3 compatibility